serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ### The Fix

-We see that `fn` is called with an `Int` argument in the `main` function.
-So one can wonder why GHC is not able to figure out that `a` is an `Int` in this particular call?
-And they would be right, GHC can, but imagine, if GHC starts to generate different code for all such polymorphic functions, then there will be a lot of copies for a single function if it is called with different types.

-The solution to this problem is nothing other than the plain old typeclass constraints.
+The proper solution to this problem is nothing other than the plain old typeclass constraints.

-So if you add a `Printable a` constraint to `fn`, then the proper instance will be passed from the call site, as a hidden argument (a typeclass dictionary), and thus the compiler can get away with only generating a single copy of the `fn` function.
+So if you add a `Printable a` constraint to `fn`, then the proper instance will be passed from the call site, and the call in `fn` can use this instance.

 So that is the proper fix in this situtation.
 Add a `Printable a` constraint to `fn`.